KaipoJames/Caesar-Cipher-JS/README.md

   - Create Documentation explaining technical features, code architecture of the project, and other code-based information.

 ## Contributing
- - I would love if you would like to contribute to the project!
+ - I would love if you would contribute to the project!
 Feel free to fork this repo and propose your changes!
  - Any great ideas about adding new encryption algorithms are greatly encouraged!
  - See the 'Future Works' section above for some ideas.
  - It also may be beneficial to check out the [Dev Docs](docs/DEV_DOCS.md).